Policies and Statements

 For GDPR purposes, MathWorks representative is The MathWorks GmbH, Weihenstephaner Str.
 6, 81673 München, Germany.

-MathWorks has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, you can get more information and file a complaint with BBB EU PRIVACY SHIELD.
+MathWorks has further committed to refer unresolved privacy complaints under the DPF to an independent dispute resolution mechanism, the BBB National Programs Data Privacy Framework Services, operated by BBB National Programs based in the United States.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, you can get more information and file a complaint using the BBB National Programs Dispute Resolution Process.
 This service is provided free of charge to you.
-Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield panel.
+Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available.

 Most MathWorks products and services are accessed using your MathWorks Account.
 Your name, email address, country, and the reason for your use of MathWorks products and services are required to create a MathWorks Account.
 This information is provided by either you or your organization at the time the account is created.
 We do not allow children under 13 to create a MathWorks Account.
 Accounts for children must be created by an authorized adult who can consent on the child’s behalf.